sarahdepalo/sarahdepalo/README.md

-## Hi there, I'm Sarah! 👋
+## Hi, I'm Sarah! 👋

 Recent full-stack bootcamp grad that loves the challenge and learning involved with coding.
 I enjoy debugging, designing, and working with React, Express, and PostgreSQL.
 When I'm not coding, you can find me cooking up new recipes, reading horror books, and petting every dog I see.

-📫    How to reach me:
+✨    Connect With Me:
 - **Email:** [sarahdepalo99@gmail.com](sarahdepalo99@gmail.com)
 - **LinkedIn:** [Sarah dePalo](https://www.linkedin.com/in/sarahdepalo/)